AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 ### Required Metadata
-Metadata to be supplied for the registration of a Linked Data dataset, and thus the allocation of a URI for it, must constitute a valid record within the AGLDWG's Dataset Register.
+Metadata to be supplied for the registration of a Linked Data dataset, and thus the allocation of a URI for it, must constitute a valid record for a dataset within the AGLDWG LD Resource Catalogue.
 Record validity is determined using the process outlined in [Appendix C](#app-c).

-Valid metadata will be used to create a public catalogue entry for the dataset.
+Entries in the AGLDWG LD Resource Catalogue are public from submission onwards.

 ## 6. <a id="DefinitionalURIs"></a>Definitional URIs